Multi-agent DRL-based Lane Change Decision Model for Cooperative Platooning in Mixed Traffic

 \subsubsection{QMIX}

-In QMIX, each agent $i$ maintains a separate Q-network $Q_i(s_i, a_i)$, which estimates the expected cumulative reward for taking action $a_i$ in its observed state $s_i$.
-These individual Q-values are computed independently and then aggregated using a mixing network, which integrates local information into a global decision-making framework.
-This mixing network combines the individual Q-values into a joint action-value function $Q_{\text{total}}$.
-This function represents the overall performance of the multi-agent system and ensures that the joint Q-function is monotonically increasing with respect to each agent’s individual Q-value.
-The mathematical formulation is shown in (\ref{eq:Q}).
+In QMIX, each agent $i$ maintains an individual action-value function $Q_i(o_i, a_i)$, which estimates the expected cumulative reward for taking action $a_i$ given its local observation $o_i$.
+These individual Q-values are combined through a mixing network to form a joint action-value function $Q_{\text{total}}$, representing the system-level performance of all agents.
+The mixing network is a parameterized monotonic function whose weights are conditioned on the global state, so that increasing any individual $Q_i$ cannot decrease $Q_{\text{total}}$.

-where $f(\cdot)$ is a parameterized function that determines how the individual Q-values are combined.
-The mixing network is structured in such a way that its weights and biases are functions of the global state, allowing it to adapt dynamically to changing conditions.
-This monotonicity constraint guarantees that if an individual agent increases its Q-value, the joint Q-value also improves.
-As a result, decentralized execution is feasible, as each agent can make independent decisions while ensuring system-wide optimization.
-During deployment, each agent relies only on its local Q-network to make decisions, eliminating the need for global state access in real time.
+Concretely, the mixing network is a two-layer feed-forward network whose weights are generated by hypernetworks conditioned on the global state $s$.
+Stacking the per-agent utilities as $\mathbf{q} = [Q_1,\dots,Q_N]^{\top}$, the joint value is